 Sustainable Duvet Cover

-Similar to sheets, sustainable duvet covers are woven from renewable plant fibers, namely cotton and flax.
+Similar to sheets, sustainable duvet covers are woven from renewable plant fibers, namely organic cotton and flax linen.
 To take your eco-friendly lifestyle a step further, you might consider buying products made from organic cotton, which is sourced from crops grown without synthetic fertilizers or pesticides.

 Our Guide to Duvets and Duvet Covers can help you narrow down your options.